 Landscape sensitivity mapping was prepared for the Carlow LCA by according sensitivity rating to the existing adopted Principal Landscape Character Areas.
 These boundaries were based on extensive LCA fieldwork augmented by ensuring conformity with a number of 'mappable' and natural factors such as landcover, soils, geology and slope.
-A large portion of the built area in Muine Bheag is identified as having the least sensitivity rating, a rating of '1'.
-However, areas to the north and south of the Plan area adjacent to the River Barrow, have been attributed with a higher rating, a rating of '4'.
-Other lands to the east and west of the town are attributed with a sensitivity rating of '2'.
-Landscape sensitivity is mapped on Figure 4.13.
+A large portion of the built area in Tullow is identified as having the least sensitivity rating, a rating of '1'.
+However, areas to the south and east of the Plan area have been attributed with a higher rating, a rating of '4', while as land to the northwest of the town has the highest sensitivity rating of '5'.
+Other lands to the north and west of the town are attributed with a sensitivity rating of '2'.
+Landscape sensitivity is mapped on Figure 4.15.